 Brit Taylor, CJE, is a yearbook, newspaper and website adviser in Oviedo, Fla. at Hagerty High School.
 He has advised yearbook for 24 years and newspaper for 20.
 Taylor is drawn to the real-world application of high school journalism, and he appreciates the many lessons that publications teach.
 As a member of FSPA, JEA, NSPA and CSPA, Taylor has presented and critiqued for publications nationwide.

-Michael Malcom-Bjorklund, CJE, advises advises the Ascent yearbook and The Rocketeer newspaper while teaching 8th grade language arts and journalism at River City Science Academy Innovation in Jacksonville, after a successful 14-year professional career in the media industry and amazing three-year journey at River City Science Academy-Innovation.
-With a degree in journalism, masters in education and a dozen design awards under his belt, Malcom-Bjorklund recently earned a spot on the JEA board as Director-at-Large with the hopes of enhancing the viability of middle school journalism.
-He is also the webmaster for the Florida Council of Teachers of English.
+Michael Malcom-Bjorklund, CJE, took a leap of faith and joined the staff at Twin Lakes Academy Middle School in Jacksonville, after a successful 14-year professional career in the media industry and amazing three-year journey at River City Science Academy-Innovation.
+With a degree in journalism, masters in education and a dozen design awards under his belt, Malcom-Bjorklund is the East Coast Director-at-Large with JEA and webmaster for the Florida Council of Teachers of English.

 Maria Molina is a self-taught journalism advisor with degrees in business law and computer science.
 She fell into the world of journalism when her school hired her for a computer science position.
 But a funny thing happened as she was supervising the computer lab while the yearbook and newspaper staffs were using it: she fell in love with storytelling.
 She found it to be a great way for students to express what was going on in the world around them.

 Callie Williams has been teaching for 15 years in Brevard County.
 She has been at Astronaut High School for the past 14 years and currently advises all of the Journalism staffs.
 She has been the Golden Aerie yearbook adviser for the past 13 years.
 She began advising the Talon newspaper 8 years ago and is on year 5 advising the TV Production staff, known as WE-TV.
 She loves advising each of her staffs and believes that student journalism is one of the most influential classes students can take during high school.
 It’s real world, hands on experience that they can’t get in most other classes.